 It’s kinda’ a guess when you’re developing a recipe but 30 minutes worked perfectly for this to ensure the biscuits were cooked through and the eggs weren’t still runny at all.

-You could easily substitute the diced ham for bacon bits or precooked ground sausage too I’m sure, I am going to use sausage next time and will update with a pic. when I do that.
+You could easily substitute the diced ham for bacon bits or precooked ground sausage in your egg mixture I’m sure.
+I am going to use sausage next time and will update with a pic. when I do that.

 Such a pretty savory bundt cake idea right??
 Would present well at a brunch and feeds a fair amount since it is rather dense, but FULL of flavor I tell you.